tedster827/travel-agency-website/README.md

 Steps to Troubleshoot & Resolve:

 Clearing the Webpack Cache
-a.
-Delete the .next Folder:
+1. Delete the .next Folder:
-Stop the Development Server: Ensure that your development server is not running.
+2. Stop the Development Server: Ensure that your development server is not running.
-Delete the .next Directory: Locate and remove the .next directory in your project.
-This directory contains Next.js build files, including the webpack cache.
+3. Delete the .next Directory: Locate and remove the .next directory in your project.
+   (This directory contains Next.js build files, including the webpack cache.)
-Restart the Development Server: Use npm run dev or yarn dev to restart your development server.
+4. Restart the Development Server: Use npm run dev or yarn dev to restart your development server.
 This process will rebuild the necessary files, including a fresh webpack cache.

 ## Versioning